vitaly-zdanevich/geeknote/README.md

 PYTHONPATH=$(pwd) pytest
 ```

-For manual run after your local changes (in case if you tried `./geeknote` and got
+For manual run after your local changes without installation (in case if you tried `./geeknote` and got

 > ImportError: attempted relative import with no known parent package